MBODM/golang-error-chains/README.md

 In our example scenario all 3 packages have some dedicated usage:
 - package1 shall read a text file
 - package2 shall parse the content of that text file
-- package3 shall run some exe file and shall use the parsed result of package2 as parameters for that exe
+- package3 shall run some exe file and shall use the parsed result of package2 as arguments for that exe

 In the example 3 different errors can occur:
 - Some error from using Go standard library, in package1, when reading the file.